 - •The short-term and long-term effects and risks of drugs.

-- •The rules and laws relating to drugs.
+- The rules and laws relating to drugs.

 - •The impact of drugs on individuals, families, and communities.

 - •The prevalence and acceptability of drug use among peers.

 - •The complex moral, social, emotional, and political issues surrounding drugs.
 To develop pupils' social and emotional skills so they can make informed choices and keep themselves safe and healthy including:

 - Assessing, avoiding and managing risk.

 - Communicating effectively.

 - Resisting pressures.

 - Finding information help and advice.

 - Devising problem solving and coping strategies.

 - Developing self-awareness and self-esteem.

-Year 1 Mental Health and Emotional Well-being Physical Health Relationships Living in the wider world / Citizenship To recognise a range of feelings and emotions (good and bad).
+To recognise a range of feelings and emotions (good and bad).
+To learn words to describe feelings To communicate their feelings to others.
+Recognise and respond to how Learn about responsibilities and rules relating to people and others.
+Recognise and respond to how Year 1Mental Health and Emotional Well-beingRelationshipsLiving in the wider world / Citizenship emotions (good and bad). • To learn words to describe feelings others. others. rules relating to people and others. living things.
+Relationships Living in the wider world / Cidzenship Recognise that their behaviour can affect other people.
+The process of growing from young to old and how people's needs change.
+Recognise that their behaviour can affect other people.
+The difference between secrets and surprises.
+Recognise that their behaviour can affect other people.
+The difference between secrets and surprises.
+Recognise that their behaviour can affect other people.
+The difference between secrets and surprises.
+Recognise that their behaviour can affect other people.
+To help construct, and agree to follow, group, class and school recognise that their behaviour can affect other people. emotions (good and bad).
 To learn words to describe feelings To learn simple strategies for managing feelings.
 Learn about people who look after them and family networks.
-The process of growing from young to old and how people's needs change. that household products, including medicines, can be harmful if not used properly Learn about personal hygiene and germs including bacteria, viruses, how they are spread including the importance of handwashing.
-To communicate their feelings to others.
+The process of growing from young to old and how people's needs change. that household products, including medicines, can be harmful if not used properly Learn about personal hygiene and germs including bacteria, viruses, how they are spread including the others.
 Recognise and respond to how others show feelings.
 Recognise that their behaviour can affect other people.
 The difference between secrets and surprises.
 Recognise what is fair and unfair, kind and unkind, what is right and wrong.
 Healthy positive friendships.
-Identify special people, what makes them special and how to care for one another.
-Learn about responsibilities and rules relating to people and other living things.
+Identify special people, what makes them special and how to rules relating to people and other living things.
 That they belong to different groups and communities such as family and School.
 How they can contribute to the life of the classroom and school.
-To help construct, and agree to follow, group, class and school rules and to understand how these rules help them.
+To help construct, and agree to follow, group, class and school rules and to understand how these rules